 Trucking accident cases involve distinctive vehicles and accident risks.
 Commercial trucks are subject to substantial federal and state regulations that may impact the decision as to which parties are negligent under the circumstances.
 Generally, to recover compensation in a Tennessee trucking injury case, a victim must determine the faulty parties’ respective negligence.
-Experienced Chattanooga car accident attorneys can help you obtain the greatest amount of compensation available for your case.
+Experienced Chattanooga truck accident attorneys can help you obtain the greatest amount of compensation available for your case.

 Due to the massive dimensions and bulk of commercial trucks, as well as standard bumper positions placed at the same height as the head of the driver of a car or motorcycle, even a split-second of carelessness can cause enormous and lethal damage.